Gygh/StarbucksPartnerTips/README.md

 # StarbucksPartnerTips
-An independantly created application to facilitate doing the weekly tips.
+An open source, independantly developed application to facilitate doing the weekly tips.
 The dollar per hour amount for tips needs to be worked out by hand, but after that, each partner can be entered individually by name (unique), tippable hours, and the dollar per hour tip amount.
 After selecting the 'add' button, the partner and information will be added to a list of partners and then the partner's tips will be calculated.
 You can use to the selection